JoseRodrigues443/joserodrigues443.github.io/content/post/ipfs-blog/index.md

 Normally a static website is created using regular HTML or Frameworks like Jekyll, Hugo, Next.js, Gatsaby or even Vuepress.
 After that a webserver (nginx, or others) would provide that website.

-That is problematic because is a centralised system that can fail and isso not public.
+That is problematic because is a centralised system that can fail and is not public.

 IPFS comes to the rescue providing a flow that is decentralised and can be maintained by the community forever.